NGS-Slayers/ngs-slayers.github.io/source/index.md

 Slayer is the newest Precision based class that’s been released into the game.

-It’s a high mobility, fast hitting class that specializes in close quarters combat utilizing a Gunblade as its primary and only weapon.
+It’s a high mobility, fast-hitting class that specializes in close-quarters combat utilizing a Gunblade as its primary and only weapon.

 If you like high mobility, speedy attacks, and rewarding gameplay that incorporates new mechanics, you might like this class.